Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 9 See, the former things have taken place, and new things I declare; before they spring into being I announce them to you."

-.
 Jesus came to save the lost.
-Each person has a choice to receive God's forgiveness and gift of
+Each person has a chance to receive God's forgiveness and gift of Salvation.

 Isaiah 49:6 - 8